Putting Smiles on the Faces of Everyone Nintendo Touches

 Nintendo recognizes the crucial importance of adhering to and complying with laws and social standards to ensure long-term, sustainable growth and expansion.
 To base its business operations on solid compliance, Nintendo has established and implemented region-specific codes of conduct.

 Nintendo Co., Ltd. (Japan) has established the Compliance Committee under the supervision of the Executive Management Committee, which assesses the state of compliance promotion and then develops measures for its facilitation.
 The Compliance Committee periodically updates the Compliance Manual, which sets out the basic rules that all executive officers and employees should follow.

 Abide by all laws and regulations.
 We strictly abide by all laws, Nintendo's internal rules and conventions, and social standards.
 We participate in fair and open competition.
 Our business activities are based on high ethical standards.

 Strive to create a highly transparent business.
 We promote the appropriate disclosure of information to our shareholders and our communities as we work to create a highly transparent business.

 Maintain a resolute stance against anti-social forces.
 Our position on anti-social forces is unwavering.

 Strive to be a trusted corporate citizen.
 We fully recognize the social scope of our business.
-We strive to be a company that society, including our users first and foremost, can trust as we perform sound business expansion activities.
+We strive to be a company that everyone in society, including our consumers, can trust as we perform sound business expansion activities.

 Excerpt from the Compliance Manual